broadinstitute/cromwell/README.md

 ```

 Query data is refreshed from raw data periodically according to the configuration value `services.MetadataService.metadata-summary-refresh-interval`.
+This interval represents the duration between the end of one summary refresh sweep and the beginning of the next sweep.
+If not specified the
-If not specified the refresh interval will default to 2 seconds.
+refresh interval will default to 2 seconds.

 Cromwell can also be configured to ignore particularly old raw data via the configuration value `services.MetadataService.metadata-summary-timestamp-minimum`.
 This prevents Cromwell from attempting to scan and summarize data that has already been added to its internal summary table.
 This setting is optional, if